Need to know

 "This is something that would really come up on an ad hoc basis, so it's not something you're likely to do often."

 As with most forms of insurance, the devil is in the detail.
-So it's worth taking the time to read through your policy or talking to a company representative about it and what you need to do to make sure your home and valuables remain covered.
+So it's worth taking the time to read through your policy or talking to your insurer about it, and what you need to do to make sure your home and valuables remain covered.

 Stock images: Getty, unless otherwise stated.